crosswire/jsword/jsword/src/main/resources/README.txt

 The iso639*.properties files are kept with a pruned set of names for the languages found in the Sword catalog of Books.

+iso639.properties uses localized names, where known, and is sync'd SWORD's locales.d/locales.conf iso639_en.properties has the English name, date ranges in brackets [...] and localized name suffixed in ()

 This is primarily for performance, but it is also to facilitate translation.

 Using: